rjtngit/unity-migratable-data-example/README.md

 ## Run the Example:

 Play the Example scene in Unity and check the logs.
-You will see the version 1 data (taken from ExampleData.json) and the version 2 data (contents after migration).
+You will see the version 1 data (loaded from ExampleData.json) and the version 2 data (after migration).

 ### Example
 ```